Police Amateur Radio Team

 All repeaters are operational

-Echolink is operational
+Echolink is UP

 Join the WB1GOF D-Star users group here.